pkarsy/mqtt-tunnel/README.md

 - After the specified seconds of inactivity, sends a PING to `baseTopic/wxyz`
 - By subscribing to the same topic, expects the broker to echo the packet back within 5 seconds.
 - If no echo received, the client disconnects and reconnection is triggered.
 - Useful for Android/Termux where Doze mode interferes with standard keepalive.
-The problem is the Doze mode postpones the timers of the application, so a PINGRESP can be delayed(for many seconds/minutes) and the broker considers the socket dead.
+The problem is the Doze mode postpones the timers of the application, so a PINGREQ can be delayed(for many seconds/minutes) and the broker considers the socket dead.
 - **On Termux**, defaults to 60 seconds automatically.
 See [README_TERMUX.md](README_TERMUX.md)

 On client mode keepalive is disabled, the SSH tunnel can detect dead connections by itself.
 You can enable mqtt/manual keepalive if you wish but this is not tested at all.